erinvdoyle/tarot/README.md

   ![alt text](assets/images/screenshots/)

-- When the card is tapped, the fortune is revealed
+- When the card is tapped, the h3 disappears, and the card meaning or fortune is revealed

 ![alt text](assets/images/screenshots/)